r-grandorder/tri-hermes/en/pages/babylonia.md

 **Ishtar:**
 Okay, that does it!
-I am one hundred percent DONE playing the nice goddess! ! !
+I am one hundred percent DONE playing the nice goddess!!!

 **Ishtar:**
 I am the goddess of war, and the goddess of Venus!
 Taste the power of Ishtar, most fearsome of all goddesses!

-**--BATTLE--:**
+**--BATTLE--**

 **Ishtar:**
 Not bad!
 That's what I'd expect from humanity's last Master!